Index

 Web-portal Ukrainian Government

-Kiev / Kyif - capital city - northern Ukrain
+Kiev - capital city - northern Ukrain

 Kyiv made its mark as a city break destination soon after independence, with its grand palaces, Orthodox cathedrals, medieval monasteries and the winding streets and brightly coloured houses of the old town.
 You will find a lively nightlife with restaurants serving interesting local dishes.